Microsoft Excel for Data Analysis

 12. Working with Multiple Worksheets

-It’s possible that you’ll need to run multiple identical calculations in different worksheets.
-Instead of duplicating these calculations in each worksheet, you can complete them in one and have them display in all of the others.
+You may need to run multiple identical calculations in different worksheets.
+Instead of duplicating these calculations in each worksheet, you can complete them in one and display them in all others.
 You may also use a report worksheet to compile the data from the multiple worksheets.

 13. Formula Auditing

-When you utilise formulas, you should double-check that they are working correctly.
-Formula Auditing commands in Excel assist you in tracing previous and dependent variables as well as error checking.
+When you utilize formulas, you should double-check that they are working correctly.
+Formula Auditing commands in Excel assist you in tracing previous and dependent variables and error checking.

 14. What-if Analysis

 You can extract critical data from a large dataset using pivot tables.
-This form of data analysis is the most practical.
-You can drag fields, sort, filter, and adjust the summary calculation after a Pivot Table has been inserted.
+What-if analysis is the most practical.
+After inserting a Pivot Table, you can drag fields, sort, filter, and adjust the summary calculation.
 Pivot Tables can also be made in two dimensions.
 The functions of Group Pivot Table Items, Multi-level Pivot Table, Frequency Distribution, Pivot Chart, Slicers, Update Pivot Table, Calculated Field/Item, and GetPivotData are all essential.

 data analysis with excel

-Select first column and then go to the data and select “text to column”.
+Select the first column, then go to the data and select “text to column.”
 Select delimited from the appearing window and press next.

 data analysis with excel

-Then, to separate the data, select delimitor/Seperator in accordance with the dataset requirements.
-The required delimitor for the given dataset was “ ; “.
+Then, to separate the data, select a delimiter/Separator by the dataset requirements.
+The required delimiter for the given dataset was “; “

 data analysis with excel

 You can even make up your own set of rules.
-You can
+Furthermore, you can add a rule.

-•You can remove rule that already exists by locating the rule in your settings or preferences and then selecting the option to delete or disable it.
+You can remove the existing rule by locating it in your settings or preferences and then selecting the option to delete or disable it.

-Select the required value and the color to be applied on the cells, after satisfying the rule.
+After satisfying the rule, select the required value and the color to be applied to the cells.

 excel for data analysis